timebomb0/HordesUIMod/FEATURE_IDEAS.md

 ==Bugs==

--   Occasionally target health frame can't be dragged until a window is opened or other UI change occurs.
 -   If any windows are dragged outside of the screen view, they become inaccessible.
 We should pop it back into view automatically if it's dragged too far (Temporarily rectified - can reset UI pos in Settings)